almenscorner/Munki-Manifest-Generator/README.md

 To do this, you create a JSON file and pass that when executing like this `munki-manifest-generator -j path_to_json`.
 The JSON needs to be spcified like below,

+**NOTE:** Name of the manifest in Munki should match with the name of the group

 ```json
 [
     {